syncfusion-content/blazor-docs/blazor/in-place-editor/localization.md

 | InPlaceEditor_EditAreaClick | Click to edit |
 | InPlaceEditor_EditAreaDoubleClick | Double click to edit |

-In the following sample, `French` culture is set to In-place Editor and change the tooltip text.
+In the following sample, `French` culture is set to In-place Editor and changed the tooltip text.

 ```cshtml